-Spanish 2

-Prerequisite: Spanish I and Teacher Recommendation

-The purpose of this course is to enable students to enhance proficiency in Spanish through a linguistic, communicative and cultural approach to language learning.
-There is continued emphasis on the development of listening, speaking, reading and writing skills and on acquisition of the fundamentals of applied grammar.
+Spanish 2 Course Number: 0708350 Credit: 1.00 Weight: Standard 0.0 Term: Yearlong Prerequisite: Spanish I and Teacher Recommendation Course Description: The purpose of this course is to enable students to enhance proficiency in Spanish through a linguistic, communicative and cultural approach to language learning.
+There is continued emphasis on the development of listening speaking reading and writing skills and on accuisition of the fundamentals of applied grammar listening, speaking, reading and writing skills and on acquisition of the fundamentals of applied grammar.
 Cross-cultural understanding is fostered, and real-life applications are emphasized throughout the course.